top of page

 Baga gazriin chuluu rocky formation and the sun is shining

 We can visit the site, the ruins of an old temple dating from the 17th century.
 We can see a deep, narrow hole.
 There is a little spoon on the rock for the people to wash their eyes with the sacred water.
-The stagnating rainwater could treat ocular illnesses.
+The stagnant rainwater could be used to treat ocular illnesses. sustainable travel

-Ikh Gazriin Chuluu is the largest part of the granite area of Mongolia.
+Ikh Gazriin Chuluu is the largest granite area in Mongolia.
 Located in Govi-Ugtaal and Bayanjargalan soum of Dundgovi province, Ikh Gazriin Chuluu is a beautiful rock formation in the Gobi desert.
-There are over 40 caves in the area and they are easy to access and close to each other, making it ideal for hiking.
+There are over 40 caves in the area, and they are easy to access and close together, making it ideal for hiking. sustainable travel

-One of the caves named Olgii, according to local people used to be full of mysterious books and scriptures.
-The highest point of Ikh Gazriin Chuluu is Yurlug Mountain with 1706 meters in height.
-You can find several minerals such as pure crystal, cloudy crystal, jade, chalcedony, fluorite, bezoar, and shale in the area.
+According to local people, one of the caves, named Olgii, used to be full of mysterious books and scriptures.
+The highest point of Ikh Gazriin Chuluu is Yurlug Mountain, at 1706 meters.
+You can find several minerals, including pure crystal, cloudy crystal, jade, chalcedony, fluorite, bezoar, and shale, in the area. sustainable travel

-Around 30 types of medicinal herbs like roseroot, silverweed, and locoweed grow here, meanwhile, over 20 species including whiskered bat and common bat inhabit Ikh Gazriin Chuluu.
+Around 30 types of medicinal herbs, such as roseroot, silverweed, and locoweed, grow here; meanwhile, over 20 species, including whiskered bat and common bat, inhabit Ikh Gazriin Chuluu.
 Ikh Gazriin Chuluu became a government-protected area in 2003 due to its unique landscape.
-It covers almost 600 square km and is located 80 km to the south-east of Mandalgovi, the center of Dundgovi province.
+It covers almost 600 square km and is located 80 km to the south-east of Mandalgovi, the center of Dundgovi province. sustainable travel

 ikh gazariin chuluu rocky formation and sky